 "Given the demographics of our region, Goodwill feels it is very important to provide extra support and services for area seniors," said Goodwill Manasota vice president Margie Genter.
 "We are pleased to partner with organizations such as ITN Suncoast, AARP and now AAASWFL in an effort to provide transportation, activities and programs, and information that will help our region's seniors to lead more active, healthy, and financially secure lives."

-To make an appointment at any of the Goodwill Manasota sites, or to receive assistance by phone, call the AAASWFL’s toll-free Elder Helpline at (866) 413-5337.
+To make an appointment at any of the Goodwill Manasota sites, or to receive assistance by phone, call the AAASWFL’s toll-free Elder Helpline at (866) 413-5337 (866-41-ELDER).
 Additional counseling sites can be found on the SHINE website: www.floridashine.org.

-The Area Agency on Aging for Southwest Florida is a nonprofit organization serving Charlotte, Collier, DeSoto, Glades, Hendry, Lee, and Sarasota Counties.
+The Area Agency on Aging for Southwest Florida is a nonprofit organization celebrating its 40th year of serving Charlotte, Collier, DeSoto, Glades, Hendry, Lee, and Sarasota Counties.
 AAASWFL is the state’s designated Aging and Disability Resource Center for Southwest Florida.
-The organization is committed to helping adults ages 60 and over and people with disabilities to live with independence and dignity in their own homes and communities.
+The organization is committed to connecting adults ages 60 and over and adults with disabilities to resources and assistance for living safely with independence and dignity.
 More information is available at www.aaaswfl.org or by calling the toll-free Helpline at 866-413-5337 (866-41-ELDER).